 This project does not share any dependencies with other projects.
-The NYISO recommends that the market rule changes needed to place solar on dispatch be implemented in a few years, subject to the necessary stakeholder, NYISO Board, and regulatory approvals.
-The necessary tariff and software changes can be prioritized beyond the immediate short term because the impact of large-scale solar installations will be minimal for the next several years as proposed projects begin construction.
+The NYISO originally recommended that the market rule changes needed to place solar on dispatch be implemented in a few years.
+An uptick in the number of solar projects has been observed in the NYISO interconnection queue.
+A deployment milestone is thus recommended for 2021.